MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/advanced-ediscovery-issuing-officers.md

 3. Select one or more users in the issuing officers list, and then click **Delete**.

 After you delete users from the list of issuing officers, those users can no longer be specified as an issuing officer in new custodian communications, unless the user is a member of the specific case the communication is being issued from.
-Also, removing an issuing officer won't affect any communications that were previously sent before the using was removed as an issuing officer.
+Also, removing an issuing officer won't affect any communications that were sent before the user was removed as an issuing officer.